 Don’t worry if these modules don’t sound like your thing, there are lots of other ones too.
 In first year you all do the same modules so that when you start second year everyone is on a level playing field in terms of mathematical knowledge.
 In second year you do a few core modules then pick two out of the three streams – pure, applied and stats.
 Then in 3rd year you get to pick all of your modules and do the maths that you want to do.
 You get lots of time to decide which modules and don’t worry about what you’re going to do because I had no idea what I’d take in first year!

-As you may or may not know every student has a supervisor who is an academic member of staff within their department.
+As you may or may not know every student has a supervisor who is an academic member of staff.
 Coming to university is quite scary and it is really helpful having a point of contact if you feel like you aren’t doing too good.
 There are lots of different support services at the university but finding the right one can be difficult so having someone who can point you in the right direction is really useful.

 The university is a big place and it can be hard to imagine having a strong sense of community when you don’t know the majority of people.
-However, within the maths department there is that sense of community and being in a community of people who find maths genuinely interesting is pretty cool.
+However, within Maths there is that sense of community and being in a community of people who find maths genuinely interesting is pretty cool.
 You can really tell that some lectures really do enjoy talking about maths and seeing that enthusiasm is brilliant.

 Maths is located in the centre of the Heslington West campus.
 This means that it is easily accessible from different colleges.
 It is in James college so it is also near a costa, catering outlet and the student union building.